snehaa011/nutrilab/README.md

 ### What I learned

 I learnt how to use various components of material package in Flutter to build a user-friendly interface.
 I also learnt how to integrate firebase into my flutter project, how efficient and easier a project becomes with the use of a database.
-I first use stateful state management but started learning about Bloc and tried to migrate a few components to Bloc state management.
+I first used stateful state management but started learning about Bloc and am trying to migrate a few components to Bloc state management.

-Wrapper was used to check if user is logged in or not, so that one does not have to login each time they open the app.
+A wrapper was used to check if user is logged in or not, so that user does not have to login each time they open the app.
 ```dart
 StreamBuilder(
   stream: FirebaseAuth.instance.authStateChanges(),